What is non-Hodgkin lymphoma?

 Lymph nodes: Lymph nodes are bean-sized organs found throughout the body, including inside the chest, abdomen, and pelvis.
 They can sometimes be felt under the skin in the neck, under the arms, and in the groin.
 Lymph nodes are made up mainly of lymphocytes.

-The lymph nodes in the body are connected by a system of lymph vessels.
+The lymph nodes are connected by a system of lymph vessels.
 These vessels are like veins, except that instead of carrying blood, they carry lymph and lymphocytes.

 Lymph nodes get bigger when they fight infection.
 Lymph nodes that grow in reaction to infection are called reactive nodes or hyperplastic nodes and are often tender to the touch.
 An enlarged lymph node is not always a sign of a serious problem.
 People with sore throats or colds often feel enlarged lymph nodes in the neck.
 But a large lymph node is also the most common sign of lymphoma.
 Lymph node enlargement is discussed more in the section “How is non-Hodgkin lymphoma diagnosed?”